 “God has, in fact, written two books, not just one.
 Of course, we are all familiar with the first book he wrote, namely Scripture.
 But he has written a second book called creation.” – Lord Francis Bacon

 It’s Spring outside my window today – my favorite time of year.
 Leaves are unfurled, lilac bushes and tulips are blooming.
-Our garden is going in today.
+The garden is going in today.
 Frigid winter has given way to life and warmth.
-Our lawn is a thick emerald green.
+The lawn is a thick emerald green.
 The Boise front range has shed most of its snow, revealing scrubby desert hills and above, forested slopes.
 Spring captivates me with its charm and beauty.

-Katherine Lee Bates, inspired atop of Pikes Peak to write America the Beautiful once said, “I was looking out over the sea-like expanse of fertile country spreading away so far under those ample skies, the opening lines of the hymn floated into my mind.”
-There’s a communion between souls and natural beauty or should be.
-She, like Bacon above, was referring to a second book.
+Katherine Lee Bates, inspired atop of Pikes Peak to write what became our national anthem, said, “I was looking out over the sea-like expanse of fertile country spreading away so far under those ample skies, the opening lines of the hymn floated into my mind.”
+There’s a communion between souls and natural beauty (or should be).
+She like Bacon above was referring to a second book.
 I love that book.